alflennik/shadowbind/readme.md

   - This pattern requires more up-front setup, but in workflows where you need your form to know which form elements have been edited or focused, to support clearing or bulk setting values, the ability to control the form values directly in Redux is indispensable.

 ## Notes On Tooling
-Shadowbind works out of the box with current browsers and so most tooling will work without any special setup.
+Shadowbind works out of the box with current browsers so most tooling will work without any special setup.
 However, there are some steps you can take to improve your experience working with Shadowbind.

 - Installing support for HTML syntax highlighting within template tags is a must.
 Here are instructions [for Atom](https://github.com/gandm/language-babel#javascript-tagged-template-literal-grammar-extensions), [for VSCode](https://marketplace.visualstudio.com/items?itemName=natewallace.angular2-inline) and [for Sublime Text](https://github.com/Thom1729/Sublime-JS-Custom/#custom_tagged_literals-object).
 - For some components, particularly with extensive CSS styles, it is desirable to split the CSS and/or HTML into separate files.
 This is easy to set up with Webpack's raw loader.